Note: information on this page refers to Ceylon 1.1, not to the current release.

 }

-If a class is declared without using the extends
+If a class is declared without using the extends keywords, it is a

-subclass of Basic
+subclass of Basic.

 Satisfying interfaces

-clause is used to specify that the class being declared is a
+The satisfies clause is used to specify that the class being declared is a

 subtype